ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 Of course, you may need to update your firewall configuration to allow incoming DHCP requests to this system!

-Once your DHCP server is installed, configured, and running properly, turn off the DHCP server in VMWare.
-Go to **Edit > Virtual Network Editor** in VMWare Workstation or **VMWare Fusion > Preferences > Network** in VMWare Fusion and look for the NAT network you are using.
+Once your DHCP server is installed, configured, and running properly, turn off the DHCP server in VMware.
+Go to **Edit > Virtual Network Editor** in VMware Workstation or **VMware Fusion > Preferences > Network** in VMware Fusion and look for the NAT network you are using.
 There should be an option to disable the DHCP server for that network there.

 Finally, restart your Windows VM.
 When it reboots, if everything works correctly, it should get an IP address and network information from your DHCP server configured in this step.
 It should also be able to access the internet with those settings.